Europe & Australia

 The tour was devided into two parts because Agnetha and Björn didn't want to be away from their daughter Linda for too long.
 In total there was an audience of 250,000 people (100,000 in Europe and 150,000 in Australia).
 The tour costumes were re-used on the Japanese TBS TV special in 1978.

 Beginning in December 1976 preparations and rehearsals were done at Glenstudios (January) and at the Europafilm studios in Stockholm.
 For the ABBA World exhibition a (silent) video of about 3:10 was made with material filmed by Jack Churchill.
-It only was shown at the Sydney exhibition 2011 and documents how they worked on the stage design and the choreography.
-Apparently it was filmed just for documentation or a possible inclusion in ABBA The Movie and perhaps will be on display again at the permanent ABBA museum in Stockholm.
+It only was shown at the Sydney exhibition 2011 and illustrates how they worked on the stage design and the choreography.
+Apparently it was filmed just for documentation purposes or a possible inclusion in ABBA The Movie and perhaps will be on display again at the permanent ABBA museum in Stockholm.

 As described in Carl Magnus Palm’s 2017 edition of The Complete Recording Sessions (p.
 228-231) ABBA recorded a rehearsed set list on January 7 at Glenstudios: